Jonathan Beecher

 Jonathan French Beecher (born 1937) is a historian who has taught at the University of California, Santa Cruz since the early 1970s.
 He specializes in French history and European intellectual history, including Russian.
-He received his B.A. and his Ph.D from Harvard University and also was a student at the Ecole Normale Supérieure in Paris for two years.
+He received his B.A. and his Ph.D. from Harvard University and also was a student at the Ecole Normale Supérieure in Paris for two years.

-He authored a biography on the utopian socialist Charles Fourier.
-He has also written a biography of Victor Considerant.
+He authored biographies on the utopian socialist Charles Fourier and his successor and proponent Victor Prosper Considerant.